karthikprabu810/OCR/ocrApplication/Documentation/readme/extending.md

 To integrate a new OCR engine (e.g., a different API or a custom model), follow these steps:

 ### Step 1: Implement the OCR Extraction Method
-Modify `OcrExtractionTools.cs` (located in `ocrApplication/OcrExtractionTools.cs`) and add a new method to handle the text extraction.
+Modify [`OcrExtractionTools.cs`](../../ocrApplication/OcrExtractionTools.cs) and add a new method to handle the text extraction.

 ```csharp
 public async Task<string> ExtractTextWithNewOcr(string imagePath)